North Georgia Honor Orchestra

 - Schedule availability to actively participate in the entire North Georgia Honor Orchestra experience.

 Nominations are submitted via online form, which can be accessed by following the link below.
 To be nominated for this event by one’s director is a great honor.
 Students you nominate will be invited to participate via a formal letter from the Director of Orchestral Studies at Kennesaw State University.
 The number of total students that can be accepted is capped at 75.
-If the cap is reached, additional students will be placed on a waitlist and offered acceptance, should spots become available.Nominate Your Students
+If the cap is reached, additional students will be placed on a waitlist and offered acceptance, should spots become available.This Form is Currently Closed

 Director Nomination Deadline: Wednesday, September 4, 2019 (11:59 PM)

 If you received correspondence from the Director of Orchestral Studies at Kennesaw State University that you have been nominated to participate in the North Georgia Honor Orchestra, congratulations on this significant honor!
-Please complete the form below to confirm your participation in the North Georgia Honor Orchestra.Confirm Your Participation
+Please complete the form below to confirm your participation in the North Georgia Honor Orchestra.This Form is Currently Closed

 A fee of $60 per student participant is required.
 This fee covers students’ entire experience, which includes: